AshwinSundar/intermittent-fasting/README.md

 # Intermittent Fasting CLI

-## CLI tool for tracking intermittent fasting times
+CLI tool for tracking intermittent fasting times.
+Writes data to .txt file, provides simple visualization in terminal (coming soon).

 ## TO DO